upyun/upx/README.md

-> upx is a tool for managing files in UPYUN
+> upx is a tool for managing files in UPYUN.
+ONLY support \*nix and darwin

+## Feature Summary

+- upload file and directory
+- download file and directory
+- remove file and directory
+- make directory
+- list directory

-## Intall
+## Installation

 ```
 $ git clone https://github.com/polym/upx.git